rdimartino/val-town-notehub-demo/README.md

 In Notehub, routes need to be configured to handle these events to forward them to Val Town for processing.

+The Notehub environment variable `loopDelay` can be changed to control how the microcontroller (once it has synced) waits between loop iterations.

 See the `notehub_demo_setup`, `notehub_demo_webhook`, and `notehub` vals for more information.

 ## Arduino Sketch